-- 6. Amounts paid in US dollars have been converted to Canadian dollars using an average exchange rate of \$1.35 in FY2024, same rate as used in the MD&A and financial statements. - 7.
-Mr. Copeland joined CAE on August 23, 2021 and received a one-time special LTIP grant of 2,890 Restricted Share Units, 7,220 Performance Share Units and 13,000 stock options on September 1, 2021.
+- 6. Mr. Malatesta was appointed Interim Chief Financial Officer of CAE on August 12, 2024.
+In connection with his appointment, Mr. Malatesta's received a temporary allowance of \$89,000 and a retention cash bonus of \$180,000. - 7.
+Amounts paid in US dollars have been converted to Canadian dollars using an average exchange rate of \$1.39 in FY2025, same rate as used in the MD&A and financial statements. - 8.
 Mr. Copeland assumed the responsibility for the Healthcare division as a temporary assignment from June 20, 2022 to December 31, 2022 and permanently as of January 1, 2023 until the sale of the division.
-In recognition for assuming these additional responsibilities, he received: a temporary assignment salary premium of \$35,539, a one-time special LTIP grant of 730 Restrictive Share Units, 2,170 Performance Share Units and 2,200 stock options on August 22, 2022 and a special completion bonus of \$99,000. - 8.
-Ms. Dogra joined CAE on September 6, 2022 and received a one-time special LTIP grant of 7,580 Restricted Share Units, 22,720 Performance Share Units and 18,300 stock options on October 4, 2022. - 9.
-Mr. Leontidis was appointed Chief Operating Officer on May 21, 2024, subsequent to the FY2024 year end.
+In recognition for assuming these additional responsibilities, he received: a temporary assignment salary premium of \$35,539, a one-time special LTIP grant of 730 Restrictive Share Units, 2,170 Performance Share Units and 2,200 stock options on August 22, 2022 and a special completion bonus of \$99,000.
+Mr. Copeland was appointed Chief Strategy and Performance Officer in May 2024.
+His FY2025 salary reflects an increase received to recognize his additional responsibilities. - Mr. Leontidis was appointed Chief Operating Officer on May 21, 2024 and considering the organizational changes announced in the fall of 2024, a special one-time LTIP award of 39,871 Restrictive Share Units was offered to Mr. Leontidis on November 29, 2024 in addition to his annual grant to recognize the pivotal role he plays in CAE's continued success. - 10.
+Ms. Branco served as Executive Vice President, Finance and Chief Financial Officer of CAE until August 31, 2024 and received a prorated annual bonus for FY25 based on the time worked.